Primary Care

 Want to learn more about this at Kettering Health?

-Nothing beats a good night of sleep.
+Nothing beats a good night’s sleep.
 But seven to eight hours of shut-eye a night isn’t always possible.
-If you’re sleeping less than six hours a night, a midday nap can do a lot to make sure you aren’t going too far into sleep debt.
+If you’re sleeping less than six hours a night, napping midday can do a lot to make sure you aren’t going too far into sleep debt.

-“Efficiency and productivity increase significantly when you’re well-rested,” says Sarah Hussain, MD, DSM, medical director of the Sleep Center at Sycamore Medical Center.
+“Efficiency and productivity increase significantly when you’re well-rested,” says Dr. Sarah Hussain, medical director of the Sleep Center at Kettering Health Miamisburg.
 “If you’re not getting enough sleep at night, the body will crave sleep, and you will need a nap.”

 The power nap.
-If you have the opportunity to do so, Dr. Hussain recommends taking a 10- to 20-minute nap in the middle of the day for a burst of energy.
+If you can do so, Dr. Hussain recommends taking a 10- to 20-minute nap in the middle of the day for a burst of energy.
 This will also help increase your alertness and productivity.

 The 30-minute nap.
-Napping for 30 minutes a day has been linked to an increase in stamina and creativity, and has been shown to improve motor skills, mood, and memory, according to Dr. Hussain.
-There are even studies that show this type of nap is beneficial for weight loss.
+According to Dr. Hussain, napping for 30 minutes a day has been linked to an increase in stamina and creativity and has been shown to improve motor skills, mood, and memory.
+Studies even show that this type of nap is beneficial for weight loss.

 The long nap.
-Naps that last anywhere from 60 to 90 minutes can also be useful.
+Naps that last anywhere from 60 to 90 minutes can also be helpful.

 When setting your alarm, though, be aware that naps lasting 60 minutes or longer can lead to grogginess.
 They can also make it more difficult to get to bed on time.